solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## Instrumenting vital server resources

-The [MySQL Performance Schema] provides a way to inspect internal server execution events at runtime.
+The [MySQL Performance Schema] **sys_schema** provides a way to inspect internal server execution events at runtime.
+The MySQL performance_schema provides instrumentation for many vital server resources such as memory allocation, stored programs, metadata locking, etc. However, the performance_schema contains more than 80 tables, and getting the necessary information often requires joining tables within the performance_schema, and tables from the information_schema.
+Building on both performance_schema and information_schema, the sys_schema provides a powerful collection of user-friendly views in a read-only database and is fully enabled in Azure Database for MySQL version 5.7.

-TODO: Tim finish.
+![][55]

 > ![Warning] **Warning**: The Performance Schema avoids using mutexes to
 > collect or produce data, so there are no guarantees of consistency and